Back to All Events

 • Society of Antiquaries of London Burlington House, Piccadilly London W1J 0BE United Kingdom (map)

-America 250 is certainly on our minds and we have a great line-up of speakers on Anglo-American Art - Paul Staiti, Professor at Mount Holyoke College, and author of Of Arms and Artists: The American Revolution through Painters' Eyes; Adam Chen of Harvard University and co-curator of 'Life and Liberty: The Revolution in American Art' which opens at Tate Britain in June; and Anna Reynolds, Surveyor of The King's Pictures at the Royal Collection Trust.
+America 250 is certainly on our minds and we have a great line-up of speakers on Anglo-American Art - Paul Staiti, Professor at Mount Holyoke College, and author of Of Arms and Artists: The American Revolution through Painters' Eyes; Adam Chen of Harvard University and co-curator of ‘Life and Liberty: American Painters and the 'Revolution' in Art, 1770-90’ which opens at Tate Britain in June; and Anna Reynolds, Surveyor of The King's Pictures at the Royal Collection Trust.
 Moderated by Thomas Ardill, curator of paintings, prints and drawings at the London Museum.

 The panel is part of Talks Thursday at the Society of Antiquaries.